 “Some mental disorders aren’t merely common—they’re the norm”, or so a recent Science News article, Rates of common mental disorders double up, reports.
-Note the orange bar in the graph, which shows a recent prospective study of 1000 New Zealanders assessed for mental disorders eleven times between the ages of 3 and 32.
+Note the tallest bar in the graph showing a recent prospective study of 1000 New Zealanders assessed for mental disorders eleven times between the ages of 3 and 32.

 No doubt, such a study done in the USA would at least match New Zealand’s 50% anxiety number.
 Claiming 50% of the population has a mental health issue is somewhat bizarre.(1) How could half the human population have a “common mental disorder”?
 Disorders are presumably non-normal events.
 Can something so common be non-normal?

 Overall, I feel these researchers are focusing on what is a symptom of our culture rather than underlying causes.
 This is especially so if mental disorders are the norm now.
 Given that the current norm is a 50/50 chance of having a mental disorder, perhaps something more fundamental is taking place.
 I imagine this something, lying at the heart of our cultural norms, is something we may not wish to see.